stock-linux/workflow/README.md

 ```
 git checkout -b release/<version-number> <commit-hash>
 ```
-Notes: release branches don't necessary start from the actual state of `main`, hence the presence of `<commit-hash>`.
+Notes: release branches don't necessarily start from the actual state of `main`, hence the presence of `<commit-hash>`.

-When the new version can be released, the branch can be add on the top of `main`:
+When the new version can be released, the branch can be added on the top of `main`:
 ```
 git checkout release/<release-number>